 Recommendation 1: The network modelling and analysis tools used in the study are based on calibrated representative network models data.
 Given the increasing importance of losses, it would be appropriate that DNO's establish the capability of modelling and evaluating loss performance of their present and future networks, under different future development scenarios.
-Under Consideration
+Awaiting upgrading of the computer system in 2019

-Justification: Throughout this document, we have stressed the importance of modelling tools, they are vital to our understanding of losses.
-As such, we are currently updating these tools across our network to achieve this.
+Justification: Throughout this document, WPD have stressed the importance of modelling tools, they are vital to the understanding of losses.
+As such, WPD will in 2019 be updating the computer systems which will allow common software tools across the planning network to achieve this.

 Recommendation 2: DNO's to consider carrying out more systematic data gathering associated with power factor to assess the materiality of the issue and to enhance the understanding of the costs and benefits of power factor correction at consumers' premises.
-The business case for power factor correction may then be developed Under Consideration
+The business case for power factor correction may then be developed Awaiting project information.

 Justification: WPD currently has a project investigating the feasibility of addressing power factor issues on the 33kV network.
-The results of this project will help us decide whether more widespread power factor data gathering would be worthwhile.
+The results of this project will help WPD decide whether more widespread power factor data gathering would be worthwhile.
 In addition to this all new connections to the WPD network connected via the Use of System Charges need to have a power factor of 0.95 lagging, this is to ensure that the reactive power is kept to the minimum, as with any load the DNO has to cater for the reactive power for the sizing of the circuit even though that reactive power is not being used effectively.

 Recommendation 3: Further work is required to assess the extent of the imbalance problem and to test various solutions, which will not only reduce losses but deliver many other benefits of a well-balanced network.
-It may be appropriate to develop policies and working practices for avoiding excessive imbalance in future Under Consideration
+It may be appropriate to develop policies and working practices for avoiding excessive imbalance in future.
+WPD are involved in three projects in Wales where this issue will be addressed, it is envisaged that the results will then provide the audit trail for Ofgem.